tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 - novelty in configuration file
 - generating items in rooms
 - Action name (currently, all actions are just instances of a class and is merely assigned an id)
+- placeable or not
+- chest with items in json
+- fix place_item